-1. Submissions should be in English, on consecutively numbered pages.
-Both American and UK spellings are acceptable as long as they adhere consistently to one or the other pattern.
+1. Submissions should be in English: both American and UK spellings are acceptable as long as they adhere consistently to one or the other pattern.

-2. Citations should be made in author-date format (Author, 1974, 69).
+2. Citations should be made in author-date format (Author 1974, p.
+69).
 A reference list of all works cited should be placed at the end of the article.

 The reference style is as follows: